 Unless requested otherwise, all flowers are grown in Fort Washington, PA on a small suburban farm of 1.75 acres.

 Organically grown flowers and foliages preserves soil health and keeps harmful substances away from the environment.
 Using beneficial insects and organic fertilizers improves the soil, strengthens the plants and improves the environment.
 Our flowers are free of insecticides, pesticides, herbicides, preservatives and fungicides.

-*The only flower not grown organically is lisianthus and is processed in separate containers.
+*The only flower not grown organically is lisianthus.

-4-Bouquet Subscriptions Available for Summer and Fall Seasons
+4-Bouquet Subscriptions Available for SPRING, SUMMER AND FALL

-Bouquets of fresh flowers delivered every 2-3 weeks.
+Bouquets of organically grown freshly cut flowers delivered every 2 weeks.

 1 Season Subscription: $100